laminas/tutorials/docs/book/getting-started/skeleton-application.md

     Do you want a minimal install (no optional packages)?
 Y/n
 ```

-> ### Prompts and default values
->
+NOTE: **Prompts and Default Values**
-> All prompts emitted by the installer provide the list of options available,
-> and will specify the default option via a capital letter.
-Default values are
+All prompts emitted by the installer provide the list of options available, and will specify the default option via a capital letter.
-> used if the user presses "Enter" with no value.
-In the previous example, "Y"
-> is the default.
+Default values are used if the user presses "Enter" with no value.
+In the previous example, "Y" is the default.

 If you answer "Y", or press enter with no selection, the installer will not
 raise any additional prompts, and finish installing your application.
 If you